Plants Have Feelings -banner.png

 ♥ community love

-Erina is leading mutual aid support to help buffer lost income for William when he does not work outside with the plants and landscape on rainy days.
+Community raised mutual aid to buffer William’s lost income when he does not work outside with the plants and landscape on rainy days.

 Plants serve as windows to our collective resilience.